The People's Operator mobile plans explained

 The People's Operator coverage

-Because it piggybacks on Three, The People's Operator has great coverage, reaching 99% of the population, including 3G.
-Three is also the UK's widest-reaching 4G network - so 4G coverage is pretty good around the UK.
+Because it piggybacks on EE, The People's Operator has great coverage, reaching 99% of the population, including 3G.
+EE is also the UK's widest-reaching 4G network - so 4G coverage is pretty good around the UK.

 That said, remember that coverage is still iffy in some areas - so always use a coverage checker to be sure you can connect to the network where you need to.
 Read our guide for more about mobile coverage.